syncfusion-content/blazor-docs/blazor/datagrid/connecting-to-data-source/microsoft-sql-server.md

 {% endhighlight %}
 {% endtabs %}

-While running the application, the grid will be displayed as follows.
+When the application is executed, the grid will appear as depicted below.

 ![Blazor Grid bound with Microsoft SQL data](../images/blazor-Grid-Ms-SQL-databinding.png)